-As applications and their associated data volumes grow, a few tables within a Postgres database will grow at a rate that’s much faster than the other tables.
+As applications and their associated data volumes grow, a few tables within a Postgres database grow at a rate that’s much faster than the other tables.
 This can cause a variety of problems for applications.
-Query times within the application will start to rise, bulk loads will take longer, and creating indexes can take a long time.
-One way to solve this problem is by partitioning what is logically one big table into smaller physical pieces.
+Query times within the application start to rise, bulk loads take longer, and creating indexes can take a long time.
+One way to solve this problem is by partitioning what is logically one large table into smaller physical pieces.

-Partitioning a table should be used as a last resort.
-Please see the article, Heroku Postgres Database Tuning before attempting to partition a table.
+Use table partitioning as a last resort.
+See the article, Heroku Postgres Database Tuning before attempting to partition a table.

-In Postgres, partitioning tables require that a master table exist in which all child tables will inherit.
-Each child table has to be created manually and no extra columns should be created outside of what was inherited from the master table.
-The only caveat is that indexes have to be created on each of the child tables.
+In Postgres, partitioning tables require that a master table exists in which all child tables inherit.
+You must create each child table manually and don’t create any extra columns outside of what was inherited from the master table.
+The only caveat is that indexes must be created on each of the child tables.
 A series of check constraints are created to make sure that data that is inserted goes to the correct partition.

 The main use case for partitioning a table typically involves taking a table that tracks data that is created over a time series.
 While other use cases do exist, the process articulated in the document can be followed for other types of tables.

 pg_partman is an extension to create and manage both time-based and serial-based table partition sets.
 Child table & trigger function creation is all managed by the extension itself.
 Tables with existing data can also have their data partitioned in easily managed smaller batches.
 An optional retention policy can automatically drop partitions no longer needed.
 While partition management is handled by

-The example will work through the partitioning of an events table.
+The example works through the partitioning of an events table.

 Load the extension

-Before a master table can be partitioned, the extension needs to be added to the database:
+Before a master table can be partitioned, the extension must be added to the database:

 $ heroku pg:psql -a sushi sushi::DATABASE=> CREATE EXTENSION pg_partman;